Chapter 2 - Basic rights and liberties

 No one shall be sentenced to death, tortured or otherwise treated in a manner violating human dignity.

-(1) If the war crime is committed as part of a plan or policy or as part of extensive war crimes and
+If a war crime is committed as part of a plan or policy or as part of widespread war crimes and

-(3) the offence is committed in an especially brutal, cruel or degrading manner,
+3) it is committed in a particularly brutal, cruel or humiliating manner, or

 2. For the purpose of this Statute, ‘war crimes’ means: